luciany/nodejs-workshops/workshop02.md

 - Creating a more advanced server with express
  - Internals
  - Middleware
-- Adding page routes
+- How page routes work
+ - Adding your own
- - The `render` method
+ - Deeper dive on the `render` method
+- Rounding out our server
  - Setting up static assets
-- 404 page
+ - Custom 404 page
  - Authentication

 What this Workshop Covers
 --------